Description

 Appearance and Flavour

-Cilento PDO extra virgin olive oil has a fairly intense green to straw yellow colour; it has a light to mild fruity aroma and a fruity flavour with mild or delicate bitter and piquant hints.
+Cilento PDO extra virgin olive oil is green to straw-yellow in colour, varying in intensity; it has a light to mild fruity smell, and a fruity flavour with mild or faint bitter piquant hints.

 History

-The cultivation of olive trees in the production area of Cilento PDO extra virgin olive oil dates back to the time of the ancient settlements of Magna Græcia.
-Recent archaeobotanical research demonstrates that there were already olive groves present in the area in the VI century B.C.
-The introduction of the first olive trees is traditionally attributed to Phocaean settlers, who arrived from Greece and were known as great seafarers.
-They introduced the oldest local variety: the Pisciottana.
+The cultivation of olive trees in the production area of Cilento PDO extra virgin olive oil dates back to the time of the ancient settlements of Magna Graecia.
+Recent archaeobotanical research shows that there were already olive groves in the area in the 6th century BC.
+The introduction of the first olive trees is traditionally attributed to Phocaean settlers, who arrived from Greece and were known for being great seafarers.
+They introduced Pisciottana, the oldest local olive variety.

 Gastronomy

-Extra virgin olive oil is highly perishable and must be stored correctly in order to maintain its organoleptic characteristics.
-It should therefore be kept in a cool, dark place at a temperature between 14 and 18°C, away from heat sources and other foods that release odours.
-It should be consumed within four to six months of pressing to fully appreciate its qualities.
-Cilento PDO extra virgin olive oil has a delicate aroma and is particularly indicated for bringing out the fragrance and flavour of various traditional local foods.
-It is excellent for dressing boiled vegetables, pulses and salads, and for using in meat and fish dishes.
+Extra virgin olive oil is highly perishable and must be stored correctly in order to maintain its organoleptic properties.
+It should therefore be kept in a cool, dark place at a temperature between 14 and 18 °C, away from heat sources and other foods that emit strong odours.
+It should be consumed within 4-6 months of pressing to fully appreciate its flavour.
+Cilento PDO extra virgin olive oil has a delicate smell and is therefore ideal for bringing out the fragrance and flavour of various traditional local dishes.
+It is excellent for dressing boiled vegetables, legumes and salads, and for using in meat and fish dishes.

 Marketing

 The product is marketed as Cilento PDO extra virgin olive oil.
 It is sold in glass, ceramic, terracotta and tin plate recipients of no more than 5 litres.
-The year of production must be indicated on the label.
+The label must bear the indication Chianti Classico, followed by the wording Protected Designation of Origin (PDO), the European symbol and the production year.
+The specific guarantee mark, which consists of a unique alphanumeric code that ensures the traceability of the product, must be on the packaging.

 Distinctive Features